-In April 2014, the U.S. federal banking agencies adopted an "enhanced" SLR for banking organizations with total consolidated assets of more than \$700 billion or assets under custody of more than \$10 trillion, as well as their depository institution subsidiaries.
-The enhanced SLR would apply to the eight U.S. banking organizations that have been identified as G-SIBs by the Financial Stability Board (including BNY Mellon) and their insured depository institution subsidiaries.
-The enhanced SLR requires BNY Mellon and other U.S. G-SIBs to maintain a SLR of greater than 5% (composed of the current minimum requirement of 3% plus a greater than 2% buffer) and requires bank subsidiaries of those bank holding companies, to maintain a 6% SLR in order to qualify as "well capitalized" under the prompt corrective action regulations discussed below.
+U.S. federal banking agencies have adopted an "enhanced" SLR for banking organizations with total consolidated assets of more than \$700 billion or assets under custody of more than \$10 trillion, as well as their depository institution subsidiaries.
+The enhanced SLR requires BNY Mellon and other U.S. global systemically important banks ("G-SIBs") to maintain a SLR of greater than 5% (composed of the current minimum requirement of 3% plus a greater than 2% buffer) and requires bank subsidiaries of those bank holding companies, to maintain a 6% SLR in order to qualify as "well capitalized" under the prompt corrective action regulations discussed below.
 The final enhanced SLR rule for U.S. G-SIBs, like the SLR more generally applicable to all Advanced Approaches banking organizations, will become effective on Jan.
 1, 2018.